Wednesday, 17 December 2008

 They've also made a massive impact on audiences and the press, with appearances in Volume Magazine (read here), Clash Magazine's blog and on Tuckshop podcast.And rightly so, they are loveable and remind of lazy, bbq summers spent with friends.

 All members of the band are vital to the songs (although Anna was a late, but intelligent addition to the squad), which are romantic, fun and rootsy.
 Their freshest song Plunge, has lyrics that tumble out of singer Huw's mouth, accompanied with a two steps forward, one step back (just a sound association thing, not a technical term!) melodica tune and piano melodies that arrive at the last minute to bring a wholesome vibe to the track.
+And, it has to be noted that MM&M are another band whose music benefits from a handy doubling over of vocals.

 Remember When has been described as slightly melancholy, its lyrics certainly aren't the most hearty in the world, "Such happy times/Wish I was back there again".
 But it is definitely a brilliantly catchy song!